tedliosu/cuda_mergesort_ytl/README.md

-# Instructions (Linux Version of This Program)
+# Instructions (Windows Version of This Program)

 Build dependencies include;

-1. Latest complete CUDA toolkit (CUDA 12.4 as of time of writing)
+1. Latest complete CUDA toolkit (CUDA 12.6 as of time of writing)

-2. GNU Compiler Collection

-3. [Criterion](https://github.com/Snaipe/Criterion) for running the unit tests
+2. Visual Studio Community (version 2022 as of time of writing)

 Open a terminal interface and run: